England's

 and one of those is highly controversial because of the dispute over whether it actually crossed the line.

-Gary Lineker is the only
+Gary Lineker is the first

 England player to score three goals in regulation time in a World Cup